-During 2011, the Board held eight meetings, the Audit Committee held six meetings, the Nominating and Governance Committee held six meetings, the Officers-Directors Compensation Committee held three meetings, and the Technology and Environment Committee held two meetings.
-The average attendance at meetings of the Board and committees during 2011 was 98%, and no director attended less than 75% of the total number of meetings of the Board and committees on which such director served.
-PPG does not have a formal policy requiring attendance at the annual meeting of shareholders; however, all directors other than Mr. Richenhagen attended the 2011 annual meeting of shareholders.
+During 2012, the Board held nine meetings, the Audit Committee held six meetings, the Nominating and Governance Committee held five meetings, the Officers-Directors Compensation Committee held three meetings, and the Technology and Environment Committee held two meetings.
+The average attendance at meetings of the Board and committees during 2012 was 97%, and no director attended less than 75% of the total number of meetings of the Board and committees on which such director served.
+PPG does not have a formal policy requiring attendance at the annual meeting of shareholders; however, all directors serving at the time of the 2012 annual meeting of shareholders attended such meeting.